anthonychu/melcher/content/draft/2020-10-15-Azure-Staying-Current/index.md

 ## Azure Friday

 Is it Friday again?
-Then there will be a new episode of [Azure Friday](https://azure.microsoft.com/en-us/resources/videos/azure-friday/) with Scott Hanselman and engineers who build and run services that power Azure - its both fun and very informative!
-Go subscribe to not miss an episode!
+The time of the week to stay current with short information presented from Scott Hanselmann in '[Azure Friday](https://azure.microsoft.com/en-us/resources/videos/azure-friday/)'.
+In these easy to digest 10-15 min videos Scott and his guests will present the best and latest in azure technologies and beyond.

 {{< fancybox "images" "AzureFriday.png" "Every Friday a new episode with Scott Hanselman and guests" "single_image" >}}